Sorry, Brad. Apologies, Angelina. The real Mr and Mrs Smith have just stolen your thunder.

 At night, gloriously spent, we return to one of Raas’s two restaurants, Dari Khana.
 A haven for romantic dinners, it sits centrally, bathed in floodlights from the Fort up above and swimming in the scent of the hand-ground spices chef Vishal Gautam lets us source with him from a 200-year-old spice arcade on the arid outskirts of town.

-With limbs zinging from exotic scrubs at Serena Spa, we kick back as karma kicks in.
+With limbs zinging from exotic scrubs at the spa, we kick back as karma kicks in.
 A red sun is setting over the Blue City.
 Frogs hop from their ponds to the pool and serenely breaststroke up and down.
 Bollywood operettas are wafting from speakers hidden in the shrubbery and candles sit spluttering light from arched nooks in the haveli (Maharaja’s mansion).

 I suspect Brad and Angelina might refer to this twilight zone as ‘Hollywood Hour’.
 Whatever.
 Right now the real Mr and Mrs Smith are, like Mehrangarh, sitting pretty.